monsund/weather-forecast-app/README.md

 There are limitations in accessing Accu weather APIs with the free account.
 Following are mentioned below <br>
 i.
 You can only make 50 times of API request in a day. <br>
 ii.
 Limited to certain number of cities. <br>
 iii.
-Can access daily forecast data of 5 days only. <br>
+Can access daily forecast data of maximum 5 days only. <br>

 Steps: <br>
 1. First, I have created a city details dump into my MongoDB database by accessing ACCU Weather Location API<br>